 The result looks like a block of tomato clay.

 Cut the tomatoes into chunks.
-I cut each tomato in half lengthwise and then cut crosswise 2-4 times, depending on the size of the tomato.
+I cut each tomato in half lengthwise and then cut crosswise 2 to 4 times, depending on the size of the tomato.
 Toss the tomatoes with some salt and put them into the largest stockpot you own.
 You may need to use several, or do this in batches.

 A word on the tomatoes themselves.
 You must use paste tomatoes, or the starting sauce will be too watery.
-It is theoretically possible to make ‘strattu from regular tomatoes, but I would not as the time involved to reduce them would be too long.
 What kind of paste tomatoes?
 I buy the ubiquitous Romas that are cheap and good here at California farmer’s markets.
 I buy from a vendor who grows them well, so that nine out of 10 tomatoes are fully red inside.
 This is key.

 If you need to buy from a supermarket, buy them several days to a week before you want to make ‘strattu, and let the tomatoes ripen at room temperature.
 Under no circumstances should uncooked tomatoes be refrigerated.
 Ever.
 Cold turns their sugars to starch and you’ll be left with a nasty, mealy tomato.